ahmedelagamy132/CaesarCipher/README.md

 ✅ **Audit Trail and Policy Enforcement**
 Store vulnerability reports securely in Snowflake and protect access via Coral Protocol.

-✅ **Multi-language Support (Extensible)**
-Start with Python, JavaScript, or any language your project requires.

 ---

 ## 📦 Tech Stack